Use the Sling Resource Merger in AEM using-the-sling-resource-merger-in-aem

 *hides all. -

-These properties affect how the corresponding/original resources/properties (from /libs) are used by the overlay/override (often in /apps).
+These properties affect how the corresponding / original resources / properties (from /libs) are used by the overlay / override (often in /apps).

-Creating the Structure creating-the-structure
+Create the structure creating-the-structure

 To create an overlay or override you need to recreate the original node, with the equivalent structure, under the destination (usually /apps).
 For example: